Changes in electric-field noise due to thermal transformation of a surface ion trap: Thermally activated fluctuators

-After high-temperature data is excluded, the data is binned and averaged in 10~K increments.
-Then, we fit a Gaussian to each heating-rate temperature dependence to obtain noise distributions with smoothly-varying slopes.
-The choice to use a Gaussian fit is not a statement about the underlying physics of this system; it is simply versatile enough to fit the data of interest.

-In order to use the smoothed heating-rate temperature dependence to make a prediction of how $\alpha$ scales with temperature, a value must be chosen for the attempt time $\tau_0$.
-In the context of defect dynamics in solid state systems, attempt times between $10^{-12}$ and $10^{-14}$~s have been used, as this is on the order of the inverse phonon frequency \cite{Dutta1981-review, Briggmann1994IrradiationinducedNoise, Koch19851fAlloys}.
-Attempt times on the same order have been used in the context of adatom diffusion on metal surfaces \cite{Barth2000}.
-Defect fluctuations and adsorbate motion are both viable candidates for the physical manifestation of TAFs in our system, so we perform our analysis using an attempt time of $10^{-13}$~s.
-The dependence of $\alpha$ on $\tau_0$ is logarithmic, so it is not critical to know the precise value of $\tau_0$.

-To evaluate whether or not the noise produced by our ion trap is consistent with the TAF model, we measure ion heating rates as a function of temperature at two frequencies.
-The slope of each heating-rate temperature dependence is analyzed in the context of the TAF model to predict the temperature dependence of $\alpha$.
-Measurements of $\alpha$ are extracted at each temperature at which heating rates were measured at multiple frequencies, assuming the heating rate scales with frequency according to Eq.~\ref{eqn:freq_scale}.
-These extracted $\alpha$ values are compared to the $\alpha$ predictions.

-It follows from Eq.~\ref{eqn:taf_alpha_2} that if the slope of the temperature scaling changes with temperature, so does $\alpha$.
-Fig.~\ref{app:taf_fig:h7h10} includes a heating-rate temperature dependence with a slope that decreases as a function of temperature (\textsc{heat 7} final), and a heating-rate temperature dependence with a constant slope (\textsc{heat 10} final).
-As predicted by the TAF model, $\alpha$ decreases as the temperature rises during \textsc{heat 7} final.
-As predicted, this trend in $\alpha$ is not observed in \textsc{heat 10} final.
+Where $\tau_0$ is the attempt time.
+It follows from Eq.~\ref{eqn:taf_alpha_2} that if the slope of the ion heating rate temperature scaling changes with temperature, so does $\alpha$.
+Thus, we can measure the slope of the temperature scaling of ion heating rates in our system, and use Eq.~\ref{eqn:taf_alpha_2} to predict the temperature scaling behavior of $\alpha$.

-TAF distributions extracted from heating-rate temperature dependencies measured at different frequencies are slightly offset from each other in energy.
-In both data-sets plotted in Fig~\ref{app:taf_fig:h7h10}, the 0.88 and 1.3~MHz TAF distributions match in regions where the activation energies overlap, which indicates that these measurements are consistent with TAF noise.
-This observation is equivalent to the statement that $\alpha$ values are consistent with TAF predictions.

-To determine the quantitative accuracy of the TAF prediction, we perform a $\chi^2$ analysis comparing the measured values of $\alpha$ to the predictions from the TAF model extracted from the Gaussian fit of the 2$\pi \times 1.3$~MHz heating-rate temperature dependence.
-The $\chi^2$ values are calculated as follows:
+To quantify the accuracy of the TAF prediction, we perform a reduced $\chi^2$ analysis comparing the measured values of $\alpha$ to the predictions from the TAF model extracted from the Gaussian fit of the 2$\pi \times 1.3$~MHz heating-rate temperature dependence.
+The $\chi^2_r$ values are calculated as follows: